hapax/hapax.github.io/assets/simple-physics.md

 ---

-**Exercise 9 (people power).** Earlier, I guessed (based on a hunch) that household usage accounts for $10\%$ of total power consumption.
+**Exercise 9 (people power).** Earlier, I guessed (based on a hunch) that individuals use around $600$ W (or $10$ light bulks) on average.
 Let's check this a few different ways.

-(a) Ask some friends to guess the fraction, and take the geometric mean of their answers.
+(a) Ask some friends to guess individual power usage, and take the geometric mean of their answers.

-(b) Next, sanity check my figure of $10\%$ (or the answer from (a) if you prefer).
+(b) Next, sanity check my guess or the answer you got in (a).

-(c) Use Google to find an authoritative answer.
+(c) Finally, use Google to find an authoritative answer.
 How did I do?
 How did your friends do?

 **Exercise 10 (fistful of quarters).** (a) How many quarters in a fistful?